CWLuke0723/SchoolLibraryParser/README.md

 There are two versions to this: A CLI version and a GUI (tkinter) version.

 ## CLI Version
 This can be run on any PC running Python version `3.7` or higher.
+Download the code, then open a command line and run the following:
+- Navigate to the folder containing the code: `cd [path to SchoolLibraryParser folder]`
-Type the following command to run the parser:
+- Type the following command to run the parser:
 ```python
 python schoolLibraryParserCLI.py [-h] schoolName filepath savepath
 ```